Blockchains have a range of intriguing use cases, find out where you could start seeing blockchain next.

 The Problem with Permissioned Blockchains

 Unlike public blockchains such as bitcoin, permissioned blockchains overlap significantly with private blockchains.
-An access control layer is built into the protocol or sometimes at the node level that manages different access levels available to those using the technology or accessing the data contained.
+An access control layer is built into the protocol or at the node level that manages different access levels available to those using the technology or accessing the data.
 Permissioned blockchains are something that you will often see in enterprise blockchain use.

 While a public distributed ledger makes sense for many projects for sensitive data.
 Sometimes, this is the only practical way to integrate blockchain in a specific professional setting.
 However, like private blockchains, you lose many benefits by having a permissioned blockchain over a public blockchain.
 These typically only make sense in supply chain management or other areas where primarily private data is being dealt with inside a business.

 Just as many forms of agreements over assets and other goods and services can be better optimized for the modern age, so can real estate.
 Real estate involves transactions, including significant transfers of valuable assets in property and the payment for these assets.
 As a result, legal expenses during real estate dealings can be pretty substantial.

 Still, with the help of modern technology, blockchain applications can assist by providing less third-party involvement in these transactions while reducing the requirement for counterparty trust in the real estate world.

 There is enormous potential for combining blockchains with supply chains.
 A range of metrics can be tracked and monitored for companies and consumers.
 Efficiency can be increased by better tracking and monitoring supply chains for potential issues or losses caused by inefficiency at less apparent bottlenecks.
 At the same time, authentication of products, verification of certifications, and other types of data can be provided publicly in ways that allow for auditing and review by anyone, increasing trust on the consumer or customer side of the equation.